kalilagreen-pursuit/SecureChatSim/replit.md

-# Cybersecurity Incident Response - Slack Style
+# Cybersecurity Incident Response - Two-Tiered Workflow

 ## Overview

-This is a cybersecurity incident response application built with a Slack-inspired interface design.
-The application appears to be a conversational playbook demo that simulates security incident handling through a chat-like interface.
-It focuses on phishing incident management and provides an interactive environment for security teams to collaborate on incident response activities.
+This is a comprehensive cybersecurity incident response application implementing a two-tiered workflow system.
+The application consists of two main interfaces: a Cortex XDR-style dashboard for senior analysts and a Slack-inspired chat interface for junior analysts.
+The system demonstrates how senior analysts can delegate security incidents to junior analysts through automated workflows, creating an efficient hierarchical incident response process.

 ## User Preferences